Curaçao national football team (1921–1958): Early years

 Curaçao is a small Caribbean island located just north of the Venezuelan coast.
 Curaçao is part of the Kingdom of the Netherlands, as are the islands Aruba, Bonaire, Sint Maarten, Sint Eustatius and Saba, together known as the former Netherlands Antilles.
 Curaçao has about 150,000 inhabitants.

-In 1909 the first football club was established in Curaçao, then counting about 25.000 inhabitants, established in 1909, CVV Republic.
+In 1909 the first football club was established in Curaçao, then counting about 25.000 inhabitants, CVV Republic.
 Young people who had spent time in the Netherlands for study and had started playing football and taken a liking to the game united in CVV Republic.
 At the time there were no soccer fields on Curaçao and the first match between CVV Republic and a team of marines took place in the garden of the church of Sta.
 Famia.
 As a matter of fact, the Friars, who also ran the schools, played an important role in the early stages of soccer development as they propagated the sport and also organized volunteers to clean and prepare the first fields in Skalo and Mundo.